 Cecil Fulford Hill was 21 years old when he was speared by Aboriginal people near Rannes station in central Qld in 1865.
 Along with Henry Kaye (1881), George Dyas (1881) and Marcus Beresford (1883), Hill was one of only four NMP officers to be killed while on patrol, although many more were attacked, including some by their own troopers.
 Hill’s death was hardly the stuff of legend; rather it was the consequence of a series of bureaucratic bungles.
 This post looks at those bungles and what transpired to put Hill in the wrong place at the wrong time.

 Hill had been appointed only two months prior to his death, at a time of transition for the NMP.
 Bureaucracies continually mutate, changing their terminology and structure to reorganise themselves around new principles.
 The NMP was no exception.
-Between 1863 and 1865 the Force underwent a major changes, replacing the original military structure with a civilian one.
-One of the crucial differences was that the former structure distinguished between what were effectively commissioned and non-commissioned officers, while the latter did not.
+Between 1863 and 1865 the Force underwent major changes, replacing the original military structure with a civilian one.
+One of the crucial differences was that whereas previously a distinction had been drawn between what were effectively commissioned and non-commissioned officers, this was no longer the case after 1865.
 Under the old system commissioned officers were ranked (from highest to lowest) as Lieutenants, Second Lieutenants and Cadets; these were the men who went out on patrol in command of detachments.
 In contrast, the non-commissioned officers were given the title of Camp Sergeant and remained in camp to look after the stores and—if also possessed of a farrier’s skills—shoe the horses.
 The mid-1860s transformation, however, remade all officers into Sub-Inspectors, Acting Sub-Inspectors and Constables (Richards 2005:90).

 This was the first of two bureaucratic processes that were critical in Hill’s death.
 Had he been appointed earlier or later—either before the transition began or after it had been worked through—his death may never have happened.